Skip to main content

 3. On the Logon Data tab, set User Type to System.

-Role and profile assignments depend on your specific SAP system.
+Role and profile agents depend on your specific SAP system.
 Always prefer least-privilege roles.

 • Sandbox / testing only: you can temporarily use SAP_ALL to validate connectivity.
 SAP_ALL is a highly privileged profile that grants full access to the SAP system — never use it in production.